Use jobs to schedule and manage translation workload across your team.

 You can download the workload of a job for each language e.g. in order to use it with external tools or send it to an outside collaborator.
 Simply choose "Download XLIFF" or "Customize Download" to get a file including the keys and translations from that specific job.

-If you click on the tab Jobs in the navigation bar on your account, you will be taken to the jobs dashboard, which lists all jobs across your Phrase projects.
+If you click on the tab Jobs in the navigation bar, you will be taken to the jobs dashboard, which lists all jobs across your Phrase projects.

-You can see the jobs assigned to you under My tasks, the jobs you created under Owned by me or list all jobs in your account via All.
+You can see the jobs assigned to you under My tasks, the jobs you created under Owned by me or list all jobs in your organization via All.

 You can use the search bar to look up a job by name or filter the results by projects, user or state of the job via the available drop-downs.
 Jobs can then be sorted by due date, name or last updated.